 Different types of flowers and leaves surround the riders.
 Along the upper and lower edge runs a narrow border, which is decorated with repetitive floral motifs.
-This tile was part of a frieze that adorned the interior walls of a palace and is made of quartz frit.
+This tile was part of a frieze that adorned the interior walls and is made of quartz frit.